WDI-SEA/react-development-course-materials/01-React Key Concepts/05-section-recap.md

 **Talking Points**:

 - It is time to stop and review all of the topics that we've discussed so far.
-At first, React may seem very confusing, thanks to all of the jargon, so let's break everything down:
+At first, React may seem confusing thanks to all of the jargon, so let's break it down:
 - React is a framework created by the developers at Facebook.
-It is aimed at being the 'view' of your JavaScript application.
+Its aim is to be the "view" of your JavaScript application.
 It focuses on creating a component-based architecture.
 - A component is an independent, reusable piece of your user interface.

 </aside>

 ---

-* **What is a nested component**?
+* **What Is a Nested Component**?

 ![nested components chart](https://ga-instruction.s3.amazonaws.com/json/REACT/assets/unit1/nested_components_chart.jpg)